-In line with the highly practical nature of this degree, you will learn through a stimulating mix of lectures, tutorials, role play, external visits and your work as a Special Constable.
+You will learn through a stimulating mix of lectures, tutorials, role play, and external visits.
 There is also a fascinating programme of guest lectures by professionals from the criminal justice arena.

 Assessment is via a range of methods including essays, investigative strategies, applied interviewing and evaluations, the production of statements and the completion of MG (Manual of Guidance) files.